 Telemedicine refers to any kind of treatment delivered over the airwaves instead of in person.

 Two main reasons contribute to the demand for remote treatment services: The first has to do with the changes in health care.
-Though the Affordable Care Act, aka “Obamacare,” made sure everyone could and would get health insurance protected and that health insurance would cover behavioral health or mental health, many thousands of people are still without health insurance protected access to care.
+Though the Affordable Care Act, aka “Obamacare,” made sure everyone could and would get health insurance and that health insurance would cover behavioral health or mental health, many thousands of people are still without health insurance protected access to care.

 As the administrations in the White House have shifted, the health care coverage subject is going, or those who do have affordable health care; might not be able to keep it for much longer.